© Harald Schmitt, Feller Maximiner Wein e.V.

 Getting there

-You can easily reach the village of Fell via the A 602 motorway.
-Exit at the motorway junction Longuich, Fell and then take the L 150 & 145 to Fell.
+You can easily reach the village of Fell via the A 602.
+Exit at the highway junction Longuich, Fell and then take the L 150 & 145 to Fell.

 Parking

-There are plenty of parking spaces available at the start/finish point in the vineyards and at the "Zum Winzerkeller" restaurant and Fell sports ground (Kirchstr.
+Sufficient parking spaces are available at the start/finish point in the vineyards and at the restaurant "Zum Winzerkeller" and Fell sports ground (Kirchstr.
 41, 54341 Fell).

 Public transit